DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/04_ImplementWizardStep1Part2.md

 | CST_IMP_DESC   | Use the way for adding a parameter as before.
 If you don't see the expression `Ask in PwerApps` under `PowerApp` you have to click on `See more`. |
 | CST_IMP_STATE  | Select Pending from the dropdown             |

-When you have filled out everything your action should like the following:
+When you have filled out everything your action should look like the following:
 <br><img src="./images/flow_new_row_final.png" /><br>

 ### Return the import code